helencho/smood/docs/README.md

 ## Minimum Viable Product

-MoodDiary is a web application built using Node.js and React/Redux.
+Mood is a web application built using Node.js and React/Redux.
 By the end of Week 3, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login
+- [ ] New entry with moods / activities creation
-- [ ] Moods / Activities editing
+- [ ] Moods / activities editing
 - [ ] Visualize mood / activity
 - [ ] Filter by mood / activity
 - [ ] Production README